beijingsoftware/Vault.gs/README.md

   }
   ```

-For detailed usage instructions, refer to the documentation in the `Vault.gs` script.
+For detailed usage instructions, refer to the documentation.